 They add that there is no one size fits all solution, but there are a few key ingredients that are essential in facilitating successful strategy engagement:

-: Acknowledge, reward and support the behaviors, decisions and actions that fit with the strategy.
+- Remuneration: Acknowledge, reward and support the behaviours, decisions and actions that fit with the strategy.

 - Induction and training: For example, make it a key part of the induction process to say, “When we use the terms mission, vision and strategy this is what we mean and our mission/vision/strategy is…”

 - Regular review and consistent communication: The days of the annual strategy planning process are gone.
 The business environment moves too fast for businesses to just look at their strategy once a year – do this at least quarterly and reaffirm the strategy at every meeting.

 - Graphic representation: Structure this around a measurement tool.